What is an Atypical Mole?

 - Causes concern for patients

-Do Atypical Moles matter?
+Atypical Moles and Melanoma

-- in a person with more than 100 moles is around seven times greater
+Someone with large numbers of “Normal” looking moles is are at increased risk of melanoma.
+The risk of melanoma in a person with more than 100 simple moles is around seven times greater than the average risk.

 Around 25% of melanoma occur from a preceding mole.
 The big worry, though, is that an atypical mole may in fact be a melanoma.
 These moles are often biopsied for this reason.
 Dermatoscopic monitoring may reduce the need for biopsy.

 There is an association between the number of atypical moles a person has and the the thickness of melanoma.
 This was found in a study of 566 people with atypical moles that was published in 2016.
 The authors state that “Younger patients should be educated on the increased risk of thicker melanomas that is associated with having more atypical nevi (moles).”
 It also is appropriate to consider a more frequent skin check.